Programming the World Wide Web, 8th edition

 Keep learning with auto-renew

-Programming the World Wide Web is your comprehensive introduction to the tools and skills required for both client- and server-side programming.
-You'll learn how to develop platform-independent sites using the most current Web development technology.
-The text presents essential programming exercises using a manageable progression.
-You'll begin by working on a foundational website and learn to employ new languages and technologies to add features as the course progresses.
+Programming the World Wide Web provides a comprehensive introduction to the tools and skills required for both client- and server-side programming, teaching students how to develop platform-independent sites using the most current Web development technology.
+Essential programming exercises are presented using a manageable progression: students begin with a foundational Web site and employ new languages and technologies to add features as they are discussed in the course.
+Readers with previous experience programming with an object-oriented language are guided through concepts relating to client-side and server-side programming.
+All of the markup documents in the book are validated using the W3C validation program.

 Published by Pearson (July 14th 2021) - Copyright © 2015